This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

-Having two kids of different genders, I certainly know how difficult and tricky it can be to keep toys to a minimum without feeling like you are a bad parent, ruining their childhood.
-Toys minimalism might make you feel as if you are depriving your kids of experiences and fun.
-At least that’s what I used to feel.
+Having two kids of different genders, I certainly know how too many toys can pile up and how difficult and tricky it can be to adopt toy minimalism without feeling like you are a bad parent, ruining their childhood.

-They are less overwhelmed, more focused, improve attention span
+Children are less overwhelmed, more focused, their attention span improves

 I remember at some point kids had so many toys that they couldn’t actually “see” them or focus on any of them, so I would hear them say “I don’t know what to play with…”.
 Has it ever happened to you to think “hm, it looks as if the more toys they have, the less they play with them”?

 I totally understand them, it does get overwhelming to have too many choices and too many things around you.
 Even when they finally pull out a toy to play with, within minutes their attention might be drawn by something else.

 Toys minimalism means the kids have more space to play and learn, they can see their options more clearly and can choose more easily, they no longer get overstimulated and therefore can focus better on what they are doing.

 Trying to decide what to play with when you have too many options takes time.
 This can be gained when there is less stuff around you, so it’s easier to decide.